patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/form-control/form-control.md

 Input fields should be grayed out when the user cannot perform actions.
 Gray-out controls indicate that a field is either temporarily disabled, or permanently read-only.

 #### Disable controls
 Disable controls indicate dependency and can be used to guide the user in a sequential workflow.
 In the example below, the field Target namespace is disabled, because the user must select a Target provider first.
 The component is disabled until the user makes the first selection, because namespace options are dependent on the selected provider.
-Disabled controls should be used over read only controls in scenarios where there is a way for a field to become enabled, for example, in the case of user access/permission restrictions..
+Disabled controls should be used over read only controls in scenarios where there is a way for a field to become enabled, for example, in the case of user access/permission restrictions.

 <img src="./img/disable_example.png" alt="Disabled input example" width="762px"/>